-There’s never been a better time to take an IT degree, thanks to our ever increasing reliance on technology.
+(UPDATED FOR 2024) There’s never been a better time to take an IT degree, thanks to our ever increasing reliance on technology.
 But before you commit to studying this popular subject, you need to know exactly what’s involved.

-Short on time?
-Then you’ll be glad to know that we’re here to answer some of the most commonly asked questions about information technology degrees.
+We’re here to answer some of the most commonly asked questions about information technology degrees.

 What is an IT degree?

-Information technology degree courses focus on the computer systems that create, process, store, manage and send electronic data.
+Information Technology degree courses focus on the computer systems that create, process, store, manage and send electronic data.
 As well as learning how to use sophisticated software, applications, databases and operating systems, you’ll gain a range of technical skills such as computer programming.
 You’ll also explore the ways that computer networks are used in a business context.

 Most IT degrees include a similar range of core modules that cover web development, IT infrastructure, programming languages, data management, project management and information security.
 You’ll also be able to specialise in optional subjects such as UX design, artificial intelligence and cyber security.